raoabinav/test/README.md

    - Automatically removes the `Bearer ` prefix in case of Bearer authentication

 3. **RLS Verification Process**:
-   - Uses the extracted API key to verify 39 types of sensitive tables
+   - Uses the extracted API key to verify numerous types of sensitive tables
    - Executes a `select * limit 30` query for each table
    - Determines that RLS protection is disabled if 30 or more records can be retrieved at once (properly configured RLS would restrict access to unauthorized data)